timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-23
+# Today is 2019-06-24

 ## Objectives for the day:

-- Start working on a basic track editor for Turbo Boom!
-- Potential market research for obstacle driving games in 2018.
+- Collect information on all the obstacle driving games from 2018.

-## Purpose

-- Ensure the tool won't take more time than it is worth.